-- The incidence of child exploitation: This should include data held by Children’s Social Care, Police, health agencies and the voluntary sector, and should be considered for consistency and accuracy.
-Collection of data may be best facilitated via the Multi-Agency Safeguarding Hub (MASH).
+- The incidence of child exploitation: This should include data held by Children’s Social Care, Police, health agencies and the voluntary sector (where available) and should be considered for consistency and accuracy.
+Collection of data may be best facilitated via the Multi-Agency Safeguarding Hub.

 - Information on local trends: The CPSCPB have sought this data from Cambridgeshire Constabulary to strengthen their approach to child exploitation.
 Information collated by the Police has identified ‘hotspots and those young people considered to be most at risk through their use of the Vulnerability Assessment Tracker (VAT).

 - Prevalence of core risks: This information indicates the probable extent and character of exploitation in the area.
 This can then be used to determine what type of preventative services are likely to be most effective in reducing the risk of child exploitation.